balajialg/Datahub-Test-Repo/troubleshoot.md

 If the error still persists, raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml).

 **What should I do if there is a package conflict?**
-**What should I do if there is a package conflict?**

 [Get inputs from the team]
-Try moving to the previous version of the package and check if there are conflicts.
+Try moving to the previous version of the package and check if there are package conflicts.
 If it still exists, Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)

 **What should I do if my kernel dies?**